Menu

 NRD News

-GRAND ISLAND, Nebraska - The Central Platte Natural Resources District (CPNRD) Board of Directors will review and vote on the most feasible route for the Platte Valley Industrial Park (PVIP) drainage project during their October meeting.
-In 2019, the CPNRD approved a proposal from the City of Grand...Read more
+GRAND ISLAND, Nebraska – The Central Platte Natural Resources District (CPNRD) Eastern Projects Committee will meet to receive additional information on the route selection and land rights for the Platte Valley Industrial Park Drainage Project.
+In 2019, CPNRD approved a proposal from the City of...Read more

 Pages